aswiniab/blog/_posts/2020-12-04-Retail-Business-Analytics.markdown

 Cluster-6:
 ![img13_6]({{site.baseurl}}/assets/img/customer_segmentation/img13_6.png)

-From this, it can be inferred that
+From the compostion of clusters and the significant attributes contributing to clsuter centroids, it can be inferred that:

 * Cluster-1 represent the general customers who do not exhibit any strong preferences.
 But a closer look shows that they tend to buy more soft-drinks and chocolates.
 * Cluster-2  represent the customers who prefer alcoholic beverages
-* Cluster-3  represent the customers who prefer sandwiches
+* Cluster-3  represent the customers who prefer to prepare sandwiches at home
 * Cluster-4 represent the customers who prefer milk/coffee and breakfast cereals.
 * Cluster-5 represent the customer group who prefer vegetables
 * Cluster-6 represent the customers who prefer fast-food like pizza, lasagna